baeddavid/colors/README.md

 * Replay the order of moves sequentially to see what the last move played was or how you lost.

 **Note**
-I built the app around the `isWin` and `checkTie` algorithms.
+~I built the app around the `isWin` and `checkTie` algorithms.
 Had I had the time to start over from the beginning and not be in too deep, I would have started over from the css and html in a way that I could have scaled the build up and reduced the amount of JS code needed.
-I plan on refactoring most of the JS code within the week for efficiency.
+I plan on refactoring most of the JS code within the week for efficiency.~

 ## Version
+0.9.3 → Refactored `handleClick` function reducing code base by over 50%.
+Runs 8% faster using `performance.now()`

 0.9.2 → Fixed a bug where text was indicating a tie instead of a win when all 9 boxes were filled